yyong-brs/learn-kubernetes/chapter10.md

 ![图10.11](.\images\Figure10.11.png)

-​										**Figure 10.11 The proxy subchart is built to be useful as a chart in its own right—it can proxy any app.**
+​										<center>图 10.11 The proxy subchart is built to be useful as a chart in its own right—it can proxy any app</center>

 To use the proxy as a dependency, you need to add it in the dependency list in a parent chart, so it becomes a subchart.
 Then you can specify values for the subchart settings in the parent chart, by prefixing the setting name with the dependency name— the setting upstreamToProxy in the proxy chart is referenced as proxy.upstreamToProxy in the Pi chart.
 Listing 10.4 shows the default values file for the Pi app, which includes settings for the app itself and for the proxy dependency.